azmr/geometer/blog/02_linedrawing.md

 This is not a huge issue, particularly when using a resolution much higher than 10 x 4, but should be easy to special case (see the partially transparent pixel).

 It's apparent from Figure 5 that the non-predominant component is both:
-- less that the predominant component (less than 1)
+- less than the predominant component (less than 1)
 - constant for a given line

 The 2 components and the section of line create a triangle that is similar to overall line and the x and y difference between A and B.